klaarnut/user-docs/en/glossary.md

 : The menu bar on your website to let everyone navigates to pages.

 **Widget**
-: The functional content area that's not only showing content but does some action when user communicaites with it, such as Online Form, Blog, Facenook comments, etc. It's not a direct edit area, but with a settng panel to set its function and display.
+: The functional content area that's not only showing content but does some action when user communicaites with it, such as Online Form, Blog, Facebook comments, etc. It's not a direct edit area, but with a setting panel to set its function and display.
 Let's say it's not free place to insert, but a convenient tool.

 **WYSIWYS**
 : What You See Is What You Get, the content editor which is sometimes called by development team or website designers.